AlpacaTravel/import-streams/README.md

 Features:

-- Define complete bespoke imports (or any other complex stream pipelines) entirely with YAML
+- Define complete bespoke imports (or any other complex stream pipelines) entirely with YAML/JSON
 - Flexibility with prewritten capabilities and easy mapping syntax
 - Read sources include JSON:API, which comes as a core module in Drupal v8 (and as an extension module to v9)
 - Can process various field types, entity references and process image types